GiuliaZd/React-app/README.md

 # React-app

-React development basics in one project
+React development basics in one project, developed with Vite

 after loading the code/cloning the repo, run npm install and then npm run dev